santiagosayshey/DigiBrain/Content/Philosophy/Argument & Critical Thinking/Essays/The Death Penalty.md

 - P1: Some people will kill other people (which by the data, is most murders, not just repeat offdenders)
 - P2: Killing people prevents them from killing in the first place
 - C: Therefore we should klill people to prevent people killing

+# Ideas for arguing against
+- Counterexample - the 90% of first time murderers will still have commited a murder - the death penalty will never have been able to prevent those.
+Can we also call this a hasty generalisation?
+- analogy - reducing his argument down, then replacing killing with raping to show a reduction to absurdism.